The-Irregular-Developer/Calculator/README.md

 # Calculator
-A calculator that can do calculations.
+A calculator that can do calculations and save your history.